 Instead of talking it out, as in a healthy marriage, the attacking and withdrawing escalates.
 One Spouse or both increase the amount of uncoupling.

-Inner conflict over what to do as solution, including divorce, now escalates.
+Inner conflict over what to do as a solution, including divorce, now escalates.
 (Here is an example: Ben and Sheila frequently fought with each other.
 Over time, they became increasingly judgmental.
 However, neither wanted to be alone so the marriage held together.
 When their first child arrived, now Sheila poured her love into the child.
-She no longer feared being alone because she had the connection to the child.
+She no longer feared to be alone because she had a connection to the child.
 Now Sheila did not back down when she and Ben could not work out their differences.
 Now divorce threatened.)

 Often it is issues around children and finance that hold the marriage together even while it is reaching the Escalation Stage.
 Some couple elect to go to marriage counseling to get help.
 Others just continue the Vicious Emotional Cycle until one or the other decides to divorce.

 The Vicious Emotional Cycle of attack and withdraw continues.
 Finally, one or the other Spouse reaches threshold and decides to divorce.
 As the decision becomes firmer over time, this Spouse will either ask for a mediated divorce and/or go unilaterally to a lawyer(s) to discuss the process, the costs and his or her rights.